metabolomics-us/mona/moa-client/README.md

 compiling source code:

-1.

-npm -install
+1. npm -install
     install all grunt dependices to build the system using grunt

-2.

-bower install
+2. bower install
     install all the bower dependencies

-3.

-grunt serve
+3. grunt serve
     to start the client side application

+4. karma start
+    to run tests, code coverage can be viewed in /coverage